vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definedocument-method.md

 ## <a name="parameters"></a>Parâmetros
  `url`
- [in] Um ponteiro para um `WCHAR` que define o localizador recursos uniforme (URL) que identifica o documento.
+ [in] A pointer to a `WCHAR` that defines the uniform resource locator (URL) that identifies the document.

  `language`
- [in] Um ponteiro para um GUID que define o idioma do documento.
+ [in] A pointer to a GUID that defines the document language.

  `languageVendor`
- [in] Um ponteiro para um GUID que define a identidade do fornecedor para o idioma do documento.
+ [in] A pointer to a GUID that defines the identity of the vendor for the document language.

  `documentType`
- [in] Um ponteiro para um GUID que define o tipo do documento.
+ [in] A pointer to a GUID that defines the type of the document.

  `pRetVal`
- [out] Um ponteiro para retornado [ISymUnmanagedWriter](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-interface.md) interface.
+ [out] A pointer to the returned [ISymUnmanagedWriter](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-interface.md) interface.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método for bem-sucedido; Caso contrário, E_FAIL ou algum outro código de erro.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Cabeçalho:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Consulte também